 Today I miss Addis Ababa.
 It glitters in my memory, in its haze of smog and dust.
-It’s been nearly three years now and the haze of nostalgia grows thicker.
+It’s been nearly three years now and the cloak of nostalgia grows thicker.
 I miss our friends, good coffee, the way the eucalyptus shimmers silver and purple in the mountain breeze.
 I live in Central Asia now, and in this peripatetic existence I lead, it seems I am always missing somewhere.
 It’s not homesickness exactly, but other-sickness.
 It’s still painful.

 I need to pierce the nostalgia and immunise myself against it with memories of mundane drudge.
 So I return, in my mind, to the very place I miss the least, the Addis ring road.
 Not walking or cycling, because the pavements are polluted, pot-holed, packed with pedestrians, sprawled sleepers and donkey shit, but driving, inching into the hot smog.